samizdatco/skia-canvas/docs/index.md

     - proportional [letter-spacing][letterSpacing], [word-spacing][wordSpacing], and [leading][c2d_font]
     - support for [variable fonts][VariableFonts] and transparent mapping of weight values
     - use of non-system fonts [loaded][fontlibrary-use] from local files
+  - can be used for server-side image rendering on standard Linux hosts and ‘serverless’ platforms like Vercel and AWS Lambda

 ## Example Usage